konnov/protocols-made-fun/_posts/2025-06-07-lean-epfd-completeness.md

 Also, bear in mind that this was literally my first proof of temporal properties in Lean.
 I believe that the next protocol would require less time.

+Below is the nice diagram that illustrates the dependencies between the theorems (green) and lemmas (yellow) that I had to prove, culminating in the theorem `strong_completeness_on_states`.
+Notice `forall_FG_implies_FG_forall` is not a lemma.
+Actually, it is a general theorem about swapping universal quantifiers and eventually-always, which could be reused in other proofs.

+{% include webp.html
+    src="epfd-completeness-deps.png"
+    alt="Proof schema" %}

 Surprisingly, even though strong completeness is usually thought of as a safety counterpart of strong accuracy, the proof required quite a bit of reasoning about temporal properties, not just state invariants.
 It also helped me a lot to